-NEW WORKSHOP 2016: Using Activities to Enable and Care for People who Display Behavioural and Psychological Symptoms of Dementia
+WORKSHOPS 2017: Using Activities to Enable and Care for People who Display Behavioural and Psychological Symptoms of Dementia

 The majority of people with dementia experience associated behavioural and psychological symptoms (BPSD) like aggression, agitation, psychosis, anxiety and depression.
 Tailoring activities to better meet the person’s needs, interests and abilities may assist in reducing some BPSD and increasing purposeful engagement.

 This one-day workshop has been specifically designed to for professional carers working in acute, sub-acute, community and residential aged care settings.

 REGISTER YOUR INTEREST FOR 2017: Caring for People who Display Behavioural and Psychological Symptoms of Dementia - A Series of One-Day Workshops for Occupational Therapists